Caro23333/PD-rod/README.md

 To use: In Linux, run `python3 main.py`.

+Demo video: `output1.mp4`(Holding two ends of the rod, try to push them together), `output2.mp4`(Soft elastic rod dropping into an invisible, tall and thin container)

 What is included:
 - Single elastic rod, reacting to arbitrary external forces and a variety of deformation (stretching / shearing / twisting / bending)
 - Dirichlet boundary conditions on position and orientation